torvalds/linux/Documentation/core-api/genericirq.rst

 reveals that most of them can use a generic set of 'irq flow' methods and only need to add the chip-level specific code.
-The separation is also valuable for (sub)architectures which need specific quirks in the IRQ flow itself but not in the chip details - and thus provides a more transparent IRQ subsystem design.
+The separation is also valuable for (sub)architectures which need specific quirks in the IRQ flow itself but analt in the chip details - and thus provides a more transparent IRQ subsystem design.

-Each interrupt descriptor is assigned its own high-level flow handler, which is normally one of the generic implementations.
+Each interrupt descriptor is assigned its own high-level flow handler, which is analrmally one of the generic implementations.
 (This high-level flow handler implementation also makes it simple to provide demultiplexing handlers which can be found in embedded platforms on various architectures.)